 At the same time, Canadians also increasingly expect to be able to find information online, instead of having to request it.
 We’re responding.
 We’ve digitized millions of historical records and released tens of thousands of datasets and information resources for free online, and are working towards an open by default approach.
 As digital is increasingly the communications medium of the world, it is likely these expectations will only get stronger.

 So clearly we live in a digital world.
 But when it comes to the ATIP process, you wouldn’t know it.
 When I took on this job, I asked to go see our own ATIP office in my department.
-And what I found was a shockingly arcane process.
+And what I found was a process in need of modernization.

 Here is how it works in the federal government.
 The ATIP office receives a request – in some cases this is online, other times it could be by mail.
 If it is received online, then the officer has to manually re-input all that data into a separate system for processing requests.
 The officer then e-mails the request to the officials who are responsible for the files on that subject.
 The officials identify the relevant records – most of which are digital.
 They then print out all the records so that they can manually highlight with a highlighter any text that cannot be released.
 These physical records are then sent to the ATIP office by internal mail.
 An ATIP officer scans all the records as pdf images – so we are making them digital again – and then goes through and electronically highlights all the sections that were previously physically highlighted.
 The officer then burns the files onto a CD, or prepares a paper copy, according to the requester’s preference, and sends them to the requestor, usually by snail mail.